 A custodial party or noncustodial parent is entitled to his or her own personal information contained in a case file.
 Court orders and pay records may be released to either requesting party.
-Personal information regarding the other party will not be released.

 When releasing court orders, the non-requesting party's Social Security number will be blocked out.
 Should a protective order be obtained after the date on which a court order was entered, OCSE will block out any address information, even though the information may still be available on public record.